fede-da/RedBlackTree_C/README.md

 - To execute : " ./projectName "

-The structure "node" has 2 sons (left, right) and one more pointer to its parent with key-value and color fields.
+Structure "node" has 2 sons (left, right) and one more pointer to its parent with key-value and color fields.

 Inside this program you will find these functions :